StudioEtrange/mambo/README.md

-# MAMBO - A docker based media stack - WIP - do not use YET
+# MAMBO - An opiniated docker based media stack - WIP - do not use YET

 A central portal for all your media services.

 * Based on organizr2
-* SSO for all service with plex authentification
+* SSO for all service using plex authentification
-* Access level managed and centralized in organizr2
+* Access level managed and centralized in organizr2 (dynamic synced between organizr2 and traefik2)
+* Generate an ebook newsletter section into tautulli
 * Highly based on traefik2 for internal routing
 * Support nvidia transcoding for plex
 * Support Let's encrypt for HTTPS certificate generation